-- All patients and their caregivers must wear a mask—please bring one with you to your visit and keep it securely attached around your nose and mouth for your entire visit.
+- All patients and their caregivers must wear a mask even if they have been vaccinated for COVID-19—please bring one with you to your visit and keep it securely attached around your nose and mouth for your entire visit.
 (How to Select, Wear, and Clean Your Mask from the CDC)

 - Please have friends and family wait in the car.
 Only required caregivers are able to join you at your appointment.